osrf/gazebo_tutorials/oculus/tutorial.md

 sudo udevadm control --reload-rules
 ~~~

-# Gazebo compilation with OculusVR support.
+# Gazebo-classic compilation with OculusVR support.

-Once Oculus VR SDK is installed, you should be able to compile Gazebo from source with Oculus Rift support.
+Once Oculus VR SDK is installed, you should be able to compile Gazebo-classic from source with Oculus Rift support.

 Follow [these](/tutorials?tut=install_from_source&cat=install) instructions to compile Gazebo.
 During the execution of the `cmake` command, you should see this message confirming that the Oculus SDK is found: